-I’ve been making this recipe for years, and it is always very popular.
 These cold Chinese sesame noodles are best made a day ahead so the noodles have time to soak in the soy sesame dressing.
-Chinese black vinegar is a more traditional ingredient for the dressing, but you can substitute balsamic vinegar which is much easier to f
+Chinese black vinegar is a more traditional ingredient for the dressing, but you can substitute balsamic vinegar.

-- 1 pound dried udon or soba noodles
+- 1 pound dried noodles soba noodles, udon noodles or regular spaghetti

 - Julienned red bell pepper